techinessoverloaded/progress-dialog/README.md

 - Clear Documentation is available.

 ## What's New in Version 1.4.3 ?
-- Resolved an issue where incrementValue didn't work as expected.
+- Resolved an issue where `incrementValue` didn't work as expected.
 - Updated KDoc Documentation for some properties and functions.
 - API Documentation available in both Java and Kotlin flavor for reference.

-### The following changes were made in the previous version (1.4.1)
+### The following changes were made in the previous Major Release Version (1.4.1)
 - Changed Target Android Version to Android 12.1 (API Level 32).
 - Migrated to Gradle version 7.2 and JDK 11.
 - Migrated from `findViewById()` to **Android ViewBinding**.